Ride-The-Lightning/RTL/README.md

 Locate the complete path of the readable macroon file (admin.macroon) on your node.

-If you followed the guide above, and your on lnd version 0.4.2 or below it should be `/home/admin/.lnd`.
+If you followed Stacidus's guide referenced above, and you are on lnd version 0.4.2 or below it should be `/home/admin/.lnd`.

-For lnd version 0.5 it should be `/home/admin/.lnd/data/chain/bitcoin/testnet`.
+For lnd versions 0.5 and above, it should be `/home/admin/.lnd/data/chain/bitcoin/testnet`.

 Other platform users should accordingly locate the directory of the readable macroon file.